catamphetamine/universal-webpack/README.md

 startServer(configuration, settings)
 ```

-Running `node source/start-server.js` will basically call the function exported from `source/server.js`.
+Running `node source/start-server.js` will basically call the function exported from `source/server.js` with the `parameters` argument.

 Finally, to run all the things required for "development" mode (in parallel):